peterkuma/cl2nc/README.md

 # cl2nc

-cl2nc is an open source command line Python program for converting Vaisala CL51 and CL31 ceilometer dat files to NetCDF.
+cl2nc is an open source command line Python program for converting Vaisala CL51 and CL31 ceilometer DAT and HIS L2 files to NetCDF.

 ## Example